Facing edgy vote, Egypt army hikes diesel imports

-LONDON Egypt's military rulers plan to spend close to $1 billion (632 million pounds) on diesel this summer, a spike in imports as they brace for a first free presidential election triggered by last year's uprising with a wary eye on renewed civil unrest.
+LONDON, May 21 Egypt's military rulers plan to spend close to $1 billion on diesel this summer, a spike in imports as they brace for a first free presidential election triggered by last year's uprising with a wary eye on renewed civil unrest.

 Fuel shortages have already caused public anger this year and slowed the grain harvest.
 And with creditors pressing for Egypt's new leaders to risk a popular backlash by cutting back on longstanding fuel subsidies, the generals may also be anxious to ensure supplies for the army's own trucks and tanks.